techworldthink/Way-to-Coding/Embedded Systems/Course/Arduino/README.md

 1. Introduction to Arduino
 2. Getting Started with Arduino IDE
     * Installation
-        * Download the Arduino IDE suitable for your operating system (Windows, macOS, or Linux).
+        * Download the Arduino IDE.
         * Install the Arduino IDE software.
     * Connecting Your Arduino Board
         * Use a USB cable to connect your Arduino board to your computer.
         * Install necessary drivers (if required).
     * Opening the Arduino IDE
         * Launch the Arduino software on your computer.
     * Setting Up the Arduino IDE